 Today, German government allows licorice preparations to be used for the supportive treatment of gastric and duodenal ulcers and for congestion of the upper respiratory tract.

-Licorice is a popular and well-known remedy for coughs, consumption and chest complaints - notably bronchitis, and is an ingredient in almost all popular cough medicines on account of its valuable soothing properties.
+Licorice is a popular and well-known remedy for coughs, consumption and chest complaints - notably bronchitis.
+Licorice calms down sensitive tissues and helps to reduce seasonal sneezing and congestion.
+It is an ingredient in almost all popular cough medicines on account of its valuable soothing properties.
 Its cough-suppressant activity resembles that of codeine.

 The sugar of Licorice may safely be taken by diabetic patients.